A faster horse on a safer trail: generalized inference for the efficient reconstruction of weighted networks: Abstract

 \section{Abstract}

-The knowledge of the structure of a financial network gives valuable information for the estimation of systemic risk and other important properties.
-However, since financial data are typically subject to confidentiality, network reconstruction techniques become necessary to infer both the presence of connections (i.e. the topology) and their intensity (i.e. the link weights) from partial information.
-Recently, various “horse races” have been conducted to compare the performance of these methods.
-These comparisons were based on arbitrarily chosen metrics of network similarity.
-Here we establish a generalised likelihood approach to the rigorous definition, estimation and comparison of methods of reconstruction of weighted networks.
-The crucial ingredient is the possibility of separately constraining the topology and the link weights to follow certain ``tight'' empirical relationships that connect them to the observed marginals.
-We find that a statistically rigorous estimation of the probability of each link weight should incorporate the whole distribution of reconstructed network topologies, and we provide a general procedure to do this.
-Our results indicate that the best method is obtained by ``dressing'' the best-performing method available to date with a certain exponential distribution of link weights.
-The method is fast, unbiased and accurate and reproduces the empirical networks with highest generalised likelihood.
+Due to the interconnectedness of financial entities, estimating certain key properties of a complex financial system, including the implied level of systemic risk, requires detailed information about the structure of the underlying network of dependencies.
+However, since data about financial linkages are typically subject to confidentiality, network reconstruction techniques become necessary to infer both the presence of connections and their intensity.
+Recently, several ``horse races'' have been conducted to compare the performance of the available financial network reconstruction methods.
+These comparisons were based on arbitrarily chosen metrics of similarity between the real network and its reconstructed versions.
+Here we establish a generalised maximum-likelihood approach to rigorously define and compare weighted reconstruction methods.
+Our generalization uses the maximization of a certain conditional entropy to solve the problem represented by the fact that the density-dependent constraints required to reliably reconstruct the network are typically unobserved and, therefore, cannot enter directly, as sufficient statistics, in the likelihood function.
+The resulting approach admits as input any reconstruction method for the purely binary topology and, conditionally on the latter, exploits the available partial information to infer link weights.
+We find that the most reliable method is obtained by ``dressing'' the best-performing binary method with an exponential distribution of link weights having a properly density-corrected and link-specific mean value and propose two safe (i.e. unbiased in the sense of maximum conditional entropy) variants of it.
+While the one named \crema\:is perfectly general (as a particular case, it can place optimal weights on a network if the bare topology is known), the one named \cremb\:is recommended both in case of full uncertainty about the network topology and if the existence of some links is certain.
+In these cases, the \cremb\:is faster and reproduces empirical networks with highest generalised likelihood among the considered competing models.